-• COVID vaccine #1, #2, and booster is required prior to attending clinical.
+COVID vaccine is required prior to attending clinical.
 Students must follow the Center for Disease Control and Prevention (CDC) and Department of Public Health recommendations for clinical settings.
 These requirements are subject to change contingent to CDC and Department of Public Health recommendations.